Axel-Jacobsen/reverse-hash-server/README.md

 The test results show no noticable change in the speed of the server.
 Therefore it can be concluded that this alternative way of checking for equality between hashes, does not improve the performance of our server.
 Therefore it is not implemen

 ## Where to find code

+## Caching
+With a repeatability of 20% in the __run-client-final.sh__, there is a 1/5 chance of the same request coming again, immediately after.
+Therefor it could be helpful to save the computed hashes, and simply look the hash up, when it is needed, instead of 'guessing' it, from all possible values.
 The code for this experiment can be found on the __alternative_equality_checking__ branch.
 The __server.c__ file is just the base server file, except the original hash is saved in a struct.
 The __server_with_int.c__ file also contains the alternative way of equality checking.